 Transportation lands in spot number 2 for the top 3 expenses in British Columbia.
 Whether you own a vehicle, take the bus, or are wondering about your options, we have tips to help you cut down on transportation costs!

 - Purchase A Used Vehicle

-Brand new vehicles are one of the fastest depreciating assets you can buy.
-Even purchasing a vehicle that’s one or two years old is normally a great deal compared to buying brand-new.
+Brand-new vehicles are one of the fastest-depreciating assets you can buy.
+Even purchasing a car one or two years old is usually a great deal compared to buying a brand-new one.